Dan2204/FlightSurety-Assignment/README.md

 Clone the FlightSurety_Dapp repository, then cd into the FLightSurety_Dapp project folder and type: npm install<br/>

-If you are using Ganache-ui, you won't need to change anything, but if using ganache cli, you will need to change the network in truffle-config.js and 2_deploy_contracts.js (in the migrations folder)<br/>
+If you are using Ganache-ui, you won't need to change anything, but if using ganache cli, you will need to change the network address in truffle-config.js and 2_deploy_contracts.js (in the migrations folder)<br/>
 you will need a minimum of 40 accounts as 30 oracles will be generated when running the server (I was testing using 100 accounts).